-Leave aside for an hour
+Leave it aside for an hour.

-On a low flame mix the jam until all the sugar crystals are dissolved.
-Do NOT let it boil.
+On a low flame, mix the jam until all the sugar crystals are dissolved.
+Do not let it boil.

 Use a brush and cold water to wipe the sides down.

-Fill in sterilised jars and cool completely.
+Fill sterile jars with the mixture and allow to cool completely.

-Keep the size of strawberries equal
+Keep the size of strawberries equal.